DIY 3D Printing

 You are now ready to send a file to the printer.
 But first we need to make sure the printer is ready.

-Using Cura or Digilab to Slice a File
+Using PrusaSlicer to Slice a File

 Back to Top